doannamthai/ServerSide-Online-Marketplace/README.md

  - `customer_id: ID`: The id of customer belongs to this shopping cart.
  - `items:  [LineProduct]`: The list of line items.
  - `total_price: BigDecimal`: The total price of all items in the cart.
- - `item_count: Long`: The number of distinguishable items in the cart.
+ - `item_count: Long`: The number of items in the cart.

 #### LineProduct
  - Type: `Output`